 The Door behind the World

-There is a door behind this world which, if opened, will allow me to see past this world to a world that reflects the Love of God (3:4).
+There is a door behind this world which, if opened, will allow me to see past this world to a world that reflects the love of God (3:4).
 It is a door in my mind, a door to vision.

-This world, full of "pain, illness, loss, age and death" (1:3) simply reflects what I think I am (2:2-3).
+This world, full of “pain, illness, loss, age, and death” (1:3) simply reflects what I think I am (2:2-3).
 It is a hallucination superimposed over reality, hiding it and seemingly replacing it.

 The opening line of the review asks: “How can I know who I am when I see myself as under constant attack?”
 (1:2).
 Think about that.
 If I am truly under constant attack, beset by illness, loss, age and death, how can I be a perfect creation of God?
 How can God even be real?
 I believe in a self-image that is constantly threatened.
 If I am threatened, how could I be an eternal, spiritual being?
 If the picture I see in this world is true, then I am nothing, worth nothing, and destined for destruction.
 I may as well say, “Eat, drink, and be merry, for tomorrow we die!”
 I may as well take what I can get because nothing will last, including myself.

 Something in all of us, however, tells us that we are more than this (5:2).
 Something in us resonates when we read, in the Course, that nothing real can be threatened.
 If that is true, and I am real, then the world I see must be false.
 The picture it is showing me, reinforcing my image of myself as vulnerable, must be a lie.
 Either I am real and the world is not, or the world is real and I am not.
-"For I am real because the world is not, and I would know my own reality" (W-pI.132.15:3).
+“For I am real because the world is not, and I would know my own reality” (W-132.15:3).

 Therefore my greatest need is vision.
-I need to open that door in my mind, "look past all appearances" (4:6), and see a world that reflects God's Love, and by so doing remember who I really am.
-"Behind every image I have made, the truth remains unchanged" (4:2).
-"In my own mind, behind all my insane thoughts of separation and attack, is the knowledge that all is one forever.
-I have not lost the knowledge of Who I am because I have forgotten it" (5:2-3).
+I need to open that door in my mind, “look past all appearances” (4:6), and see a world that reflects God’s Love, and by so doing remember who I really am.
+“Behind every image I have made, the truth remains unchanged” (4:2).
+“In my own mind, behind all my insane thoughts of separation and attack, is the knowledge that all is one forever.
+I have not lost the knowledge of who I am because I have forgotten it” (5:2-3).

 I want to open that door behind the world and see the truth again.
 I want to remember.